alipay/rdf-file/README.md

 Introduction
 ------------
 Rdf-File is a tool for processing structured text files.
-It can read, write, segment, merge, sort, validate, and it can operate different distributed file systems (nas/oss ...).
+It can read, write, segment, split, sort, validate, and it can operate different distributed file systems (nas/oss ...).
 Standards or non-standard files can be handled efficiently in a single or distributed environment.

 Features
 --------